riptano/flink/docs/content/docs/connectors/datastream/pulsar.md

 For example, when using the `PulsarSink.builder().setTopics("some-topic1", "some-topic1-partition-0")` option to build the Pulsar sink, this is simplified to `PulsarSink.builder().setTopics("some-topic1")`.
 {{< /hint >}}

+#### Dynamic Topics by income messages

+Topics could be defined by the message content instead of providing the fix topic set.
+You can dynamically provide the topic by implementing `TopicExtractor`.
+The topic metadata in `TopicExtractor` can be queried by using `TopicMetadataProvider` and the query result would be expired after we have queried for `PulsarSinkOptions.PULSAR_TOPIC_METADATA_REFRESH_INTERVAL` time.

+You can return two types of value in `TopicExtractor`.
+A topic name with or without partition information.

+1. If you don't want to provide the partition, we would query the partition size and passing all the partitions to `TopicRouter`.
+The partition size would be cached in `PulsarSinkOptions.PULSAR_TOPIC_METADATA_REFRESH_INTERVAL`.
+2. If you provided the topic partition, we would do nothing but just pass it to downstream.

 ### Serializer